Cinnamon, nutmeg and cloves.

 After an arms deal with the Portuguese, the Ternate sultanate granted the Portuguese control over the clove-growing estates, effectively monopolizing clove trade.
 Of course, the Portuguese couldn’t stay in power without the rival Spanish knowing about it.
 In 1521, the sultan of Tidore welcomed them to trade spices for weapons.

 The Banda Islands are notably remote and small, located deep in the southern seas of Maluku.
 The high price of nutmeg owed to how difficult it was to reach the Banda Islands.
-Unlike the Ternate people, the Bandanese were not easily persuaded by Portuguese weapons, and were difficult to come to an agreement.
+Unlike the Ternate people, the Bandanese were not easily persuaded by Portuguese weapons, and was difficult to come to an agreement.

 The Dutch had success with forming a mutual commerce relation with the Orang Kaya, leaders of the Bandanese, although not for very long.
 The signing of the treaty of the V.O.C. soon became known as the beginning of a bloody era in Bandanese history.
 The brutality continued up until two global powers, the Dutch and the English, collided to seize control over the Banda islands.